On the body of ample angles of asymptotically log Fano varieties: Towards a classification of pairs

 To treat (b), note that $C\not\sim-K_S$ as for any $-1$-curve $E$ have $-K_S.E=1$ by adjunction which forces $E.C_i=1$ for some $i$ if $E\not\subset C$.
 Contract some of the $-1$-curves on $S$ until the Picard group has rank 3.
 As in case (a) this process still preserves the property that there are no $-1$-curves not in the boundary that intersect the boundary.
-Now, let $\pi:S\ra s$ be the contraction of the last remaining $-1$-curve $E$ disjoint from $C$.
-We obtain an \aldp pair $(s,c)$ \cite[Lemma 3.4]{CR} with $r$ boundary components and with $\rk\Pic(s)=2$.
-Note that $(K_s+c)^2=(K_S+C)^2+1\ge1$ so that, as in case (a), by Proposition \ref{prop:classification-rk2-anticanonical} then $(s,c)$ is one of the pairs (I.2.n), (I.3B), (I.4C), (I.6B.1), (I.6C.1), (II.2C.n), (II.5B.1) or $(\mathrm{ALdP.3.n})$.
-Each one of these surfaces is a Hirzebruch surface, and one checks that in each case there exists a fiber not contained in the boundary intersecting $c$ transversally and passing through the point $\pi(E)\not\in c$.
-The proper transform of such a fiber is then a $-1$-curve intersecting $C$ transversally at a single point, which we assumed is not the case for $(S,C)$.
-In conclusion then we obtain a contradiction which concludes our treatment of (b).
+As in (a), there are $3$-curves of negative self-intersection forming a chain.
+By \cite[Lemma 2.5]{CR}, any curve $Z$ with $Z^2<-1$ must be in $C$ and thus intersect a $-1$-currve, forcing $S$ to be the del Pezzo surface of degree $7$, with a chain of three $-1$-curves $e_1, l, e_2$, not intersecting $C$.
+We have that $-K_S\sim 2e_1+2e_2+3l>0$ so one of these curves must intersect $C$ by ampleness, giving a contradiction and concluding our treatment of (b).

 To treat (c), observe that $S$ contains no $-1$-curves $E$ disjoint from $C$ since $-K_S.E=1$ by adjunction, but on the other hand $-K_S\sim C_1+C_2$ implies either $E.C_1=1$ or $E.C_2=1$.
 By our construction $S$ also contains no $-1$-curves intersecting $C$ transversally so it follows that all $-1$-curves on $S$ are in $C$.
 If $C_1$ is the only $-1$-curve in $S$ then $\rk\Pic(S)=2$ and we are done.
 So assume that $\rk\Pic(S)=3$ and that $C_1$ and $C_2$ are all the $-1$-curves on $S$.
 Again, by the classification of rational surfaces the only rational surfaces with exactly two $-1$-curves and Picard group of rank 3 are the blow-up of $\FF_n,\, n\ge2$ at a point or the blow-up of $\FF_1$ on a point in $Z_1$.
 However, in all of these cases the two $-1$-curves intersect transversally at a single point and not in two points as we assumed in (c).
 Thus, (c) cannot happen and the proof of Proposition \ref{partialclassifY} is complete. \epf